Lyle Burgess: Prominent 79-Year-Old Businessman Admits Raping 5-Year-Old Girl, Sentenced 90 Days Home Arrest

 Lyle Burgett built a reputation as a prominent businessman in Stockton, California, but now the 79-year-old is gaining nationwide notoriety after he admitted to raping a 5-year-old girl and was handed a sentence of just 90 days of house arrest.

 As Fox 40 reported, Burgess was a friend of the girl’s family and invited them to his cabin in 2016.
-The girl was just five years old at the time she was first assaulted by Burgess.
+The girl was just 5-years-old at the time she was first assaulted by Burgess.

 “They trusted this man, he was a family friend, and he took advantage of them,” said Ken Meleyco, an attorney for the family.